-Extracorporeal shock wave lithotripsy is a nonsurgical treatment for stones in the kidney and ureter.
-It uses high-energy shock waves to break kidney stones into tiny pieces.
+Extracorporeal shock wave lithotripsy is a nonsurgical treatment for kidney stones.
+It uses high-energy shock waves to break the stones into tiny pieces.
 The pieces can then be passed with urine.

 Copyright © Nucleus Medical Media, Inc.

 Lithotripsy is used to remove kidney stones that: